Google, hit with record $5 billion EU antitrust fine, to appeal

 On concerns that Google may subsequently decide to charge for using Android, Vestager said her ruling was not related to the way the company operates.

 “This is not a judgment on a business model.
-There is still a possibility to monetise its operating system.
+There is still a possibility to monetize its operating system.
 Revenue from its app store is quite substantial,” she said.

-Vestager also defended the lengthy investigation which critics say means regulatory action lags behind market developments, saying regulators would never compromise on due process, which allows companies the chance to defend themselves.

 The EU enforcer dismissed Google’s argument of competition from Apple, saying the iPhone maker was not a sufficient constraint because of its higher prices and switching costs for users.